magento/merchdocs/src/marketing/prex-type-convcart.md

 ee_only: true
 ---

-The _Conversion rate (add-to-cart)_ recommends products that are most likely to be added to a cart by using a predicted conversion rate and ranking the eligible products.
+The _Conversion rate (add-to-cart)_ recommends products with the highest add-to-cart conversion rate.

 ## How it works

-The _Conversion rate (add-to-cart)_ recommendation type calculates the proportion of sessions where the product was viewed and then added to the cart.
+The _Conversion rate (add-to-cart)_ recommendation type is calculated per product as the proportion of product views that register a subsequent add-to-cart event.

 ### Where used